davisidarta/AtheroIntegration/README.md

 # AtheroIntegration

-Benchmarking diffusion-based integration approaches for the study of atherosclerosis - QLab.
+Benchmarking diffusion-based integration approaches for the study of atherosclerosis